Loading...

 How We Use Information About You

-We collect and process information about you and/or your business to enable us, Synpulse Holding AG and/or any if its subsidiaries and affiliates to:
+We collect and process information about you and/or your business to enable us, the Synpulse Group, to:

 For a more detailed description of how we use information about you, please see below.